 When the patient gives consent, their decision must be voluntary and not subject to any coercion.
 Failure to obtain consent is taken extremely seriously, and if a patient is harmed without giving consent, they have grounds to make a claim for medical negligence.

-Please get in touch with one of our specialist medical negligence lawyers if you consider that you may have a general surgery or anaesthetic awareness claim.
+Please get in touch with one of our specialist medical negligence lawyers if you consider that you may have a surgical negligence claim or anaesthetic awareness claim.